 You may go to any discussion section.
-Certain sections will prioritize certain groups of students (e.g. freshmen, junior transfers) All other students are allowed to remain in the section at the discretion of the discussion TA in charge of that section.
+Certain sections will prioritize certain groups of students (e.g. first-year, transfer students, students with prior linear algebra / Math 54 background).
+Again, we emphasize that we DO NOT expect you to have taken a linear algebra class before EECS16A.
+All other students are allowed to remain in the section at the discretion of the discussion TA in charge of that section.
 We encourage you to go to the same discussion sections every week so that the TAs can get to know you personally.